coralogix/terraform-coralogix-aws/modules/s3/README.md

 | <a name="input_architecture"></a> [architecture](#input\_architecture) | Lambda function architecture | `string` | `x86_64` | no |
 | <a name="input_notification_email"></a> [notification_email](#input\_notification\_email) | Failure notification email address | `string` | `null` | no |
 | <a name="input_tags"></a> [tags](#input\_tags) | A map of tags to add to all resources | `map(string)` | `{}` | no |

+### Note:
+You should use the `custom_s3_bucket` variable only when you need to deploy the integration in aws region that coralogix doesn't have a public bucket in (i.e for GovCloud), when using this variable you will need to create a bucket in the region that you want to run the integration in, and pass this bucket name as `custom_s3_bucket`.
+The module will download the integration file to your local workspace, and then upload these files to the `custom_s3_bucket`, and remove the file from your local workspace.

 ## Coralgoix regions
 | Coralogix region | AWS Region | Coralogix Domain |